KQM-git/TCL/mechanics/equipment/weapons/swords.md

 | Itinerant Hero | Increases DMG dealt by the character equipping this weapon by **12/15/18/21/24**%.
 Taking DMG disables this effect for 5s.. |
 | Base ATK | 45 - 620 |
 | EM | 12 - 55 |

+* taking damage while the passive is disabled will reset the disable timer.
 {% endtab %}
 {% endtabs %}